 In addition, we are to further explain how to restore WordPress from back in detail, mainly from three perspectives including restoring the database backup of WordPress with cPanel, using phpMyAdmin to restore WordPress database, and restore a WordPress site manually.
 Just keep scrolling down and then learn how to take some precautions.

 Option A > Restore the Database Backup of WordPress with cPanel

 This choice is the one requiring the least endeavor and time.
-The reason is that you can restore the database directly within cPanel provided that you have already manually used cPanel to create the WordPress databases backup previously.
-Specific steps are as following.
+The reason is that you can restore the database directly within cPanel provided that you have already manually used cPanel to create the WordPress database backup previously.
+Specific steps are as follows.

 Option B > Use phpMyAdmin to Restore WordPress Database